amanojha33/amanojha33/README.md

 ### Hi there，I'm Aman 🙋‍♂️

-- I have a strong experience in iOS app development and system programming with Linux.
+- I have a strong experience in System Programming with Unix/Linux environment and iOS app development.
 Currently I am working on server products in Intel.
-- Worked with python, Unix and c++ in my last company.
+- Advanced with C, Python and Virtualization.
 - Quantum Computing and Cosmos are my timepass reads.
 Although spirituality is a constant mixup.
 - Analyst by heart, I always have a different perception of everything in this world.
 - Hobbies are reading, cooking, music, gardening and travelling.